ryanflach/testing_internal_apis/README.md

-# Testing an Internal API
+# Testing an Internal API & Customizing JSON in Rails API

-Turing School of Software and Design Mod 3 Week 4 lesson.
+Turing School of Software and Design Mod 3 Week 4 lessons.